pjn51/brainweb-2/Literature & Reference/Problems of Entrism (1959).md

 At this point, Grant says, the Left Opposition declared the formation of new revolutionary parties and the [[Fourth International]].
 However, Grant reminds us that there's a wide gulf between the ability to declare a new formation and the ability to create one with a mass basis.

-Under the conditions of being thrown back, Grant says, [[People & Organizations/Trotsky]] first posed the question of [[entryism]].
+Under the conditions of being thrown back, Grant says, [[Trotsky]] first posed the question of [[entryism]].
 Grant says that it's significant that Trotsky posed this question in a British context.

 Grant turns to a brief history of entryism in the UK.
 He outlines how the government of the [[Labour Party (UK)]] between 1929 and 1931 shattered faith in [[reformism]], and how this shift led to the formation of the Independent Labour Party, or ILP.